shakhawatmollah/shakhawatmollah/README.md

-# 💻 Experienced Software Developer
+# 💻 Experienced Full-Stack Software Developer

 Hi there! 👋 I’m an experienced software developer with 9 years of Java experience and 5 years of PHP experience.
 I have a solid background in the **Information Technology** and **Services** industry.
 My skill set covers full-stack development, project management, and business domain expertise.